-Selling, general and administrative expenses increased \$8.6 million, or 197%, from \$4.4 million for the year ended December 31, 2022 to \$12.9 million for the year ended December 31, 2023.
-The increase was primarily driven by a \$4.6 million increase in legal and other professional services (principally related to legal fees incurred in connection with our abandoned initial public offering), a \$2.2 million increase in employee salaries and related expenses due to increased headcount, and a \$1.4 million increase in sales infrastructure and marketing expenses.
+Selling, general and administrative expenses increased \$15.9 million, or 123%, to \$28.8 million for the year ended December 31, 2024 compared to \$12.9 million for the year ended December 31, 2023.
+Increases in the comparative period included \$6.7 million in employee salaries and related expenses due to a rise in headcount, and \$6.4 million in precommercial marketing, advertising and sales infrastructure expenses as we prepare for a potential commercial launch of LNZ100, subject to FDA approval.